 Our Plus plan gives you everything in the basic plan, plus a few additional features for those that want to do a little bit more.

 The Plus plan offers some useful tools to help managers get an idea of what people are working on.
-Workload offers three different calendar style views to stay on top of what’s falling behind across teams and workgroups, what’s ahead of schedule, who has a lot on their plate, or who has bandwidth for additional work.
+Workload offers three different calendar style views to stay on top of what’s falling behind across teams, what’s ahead of schedule, who has a lot on their plate, or who has bandwidth for additional work.

-The other tool that’s useful for managing resources is the Task Profiles view.
-This gives you a more granular look at what team members are doing, on a user to user basis.
+The other tools that are useful for managing resources are the Team and Teammate's selectors in the Task and Calendar sidebar.
+These gives you a more granular look at what team members are doing, on a user to user basis.
 You can view in a list, or a calendar, and view what’s been completed or what’s open.
 Important views for team leads or managers in charge of delegating work.

 Ensure projects are evenly dispersed through your month, quarter, or year, with Project Timelines.
 It’s also helpful for aligning related projects across teams so that necessary work is completed at the right time.
 Also use Project Timelines to get an oversight of how your team is progressing as a whole.
 View timelines by team or sort by colour, keyword, and more.
 You can also drag and drop projects to shift their deadline, which is good for teams that have projects with evolving due dates.